 History of Poppy Flower Meaning and Symbolism

 Poppies have played a significant role in ancient mythology and medicine.
 They have been found in Egyptian tombs dating back thousands of years and are believed to have been associated with ancient Egyptian veneration of gods.
-They were featured in their jewelry and furniture.
+These flowers have been featured in their jewelry and even furniture.
 The poppy was, also, used in funeral rituals as a symbol of renaissance and eternal life.
 The Egyptians believed that the flower had the power to bring the deceased back to life in the afterworld.

 The poppies were, also, found in the cave of Hypnos, the god of sleep.
 Thus Hypnos and Nyx, the goddess of night are also associated with the poppy flower symbol.
 Still, in Greek mythology, the poppy flower has been associated with Morpheus, the god of sleep and dreams.
 In fact, the drug morphine, which is derived from poppies, is named after the Greek god, Morpheus.